RayyanNafees/diary/z- EliteClub/Ship Products Fast.md

+Start with no-user mindset
+think no one will use and just hack your way in making stuff up

 In order to think about the project and itereate on it, the first thing u should do on getting the idea is to design the MVP and give it to test users & then iterate on the real project based on the feedback